aka Heavy Metal: F.A.K.K.2

 Unfortunately, the result is a disappointment.
 The problem is that in the nineteen years in between films, the real world has overtaken everything that made Heavy Metal unique.
 The advent of CGI animation in even routine animated releases and tv has rapidly outstripped Heavy Metal‘s trippy visuals, while the cult of anime regularly delves into sex and violence with a perversity and ferocity that makes Heavy Metal look tame.

 Heavy Metal 2000 is disappointingly routine in every regard.
 As opposed to the original, it tells only one story instead of seven (adapted from a graphic novel co-written by Teenage Mutant Ninja Turtles creator Kevin Eastman who at the time was married to model/actress Julie Strain who voices the lead role) – indeed, it has many similarities to the Tarrna segment in the original film.
 It is a routine space opera.
-The plot only trades in cliches – the ultra-tough kickass heroine seeking revenge for the murder of her people; the villain who cannot be killed; an ancient artefact of great power on an alien planet.
+The plot only trades in cliches – the ultra-tough kickass heroine seeking revenge for the murder of her people; the villain who cannot be killed; an ancient artifact of great power on an alien planet.

 It comes with all the usual ‘adult’ preoccupations of Heavy Metal magazine – gratuitous shower scenes, ultra-violence with heads being splattered in slow-motion and the like, even scenes with lizards fucking.
 The film’s one inventive touch in this regard is the character of a sex robot that mouths over-the-top mimicry of sexual excitement.
 There are some good action scenes – the barroom shootout, the destruction of the heroine’s home planet – but nothing that is remarkable.